ketanTechracers/Terraform-EKS-Deployment-for-rails/README.md

 Repository has two separate terraform configurations and a CI pipelike file in this repository:

-### 1. `create_cluster`
+### 1. `Create Cluster`

-It contains Terraform configurations to create an EKS Cluster using Terraform and all the related AWS Components.
+Folder `create_cluster` contains Terraform configurations to create an EKS Cluster using Terraform and all the related AWS Components.
 This configuration creates the following resources:

 - EKS Cluster: AWS managed Kubernetes cluster of master servers
 - AutoScaling Group containing 2 m4.large instances based on the latest EKS Amazon Linux 2 AMI: Operator managed Kuberneted worker nodes for running Kubernetes service deployments